Nomads Documentary photography workshops Morocco

 Location: Atlas Mountains, Morocco.

-When: Available in 2019 during the second week in April and last week in September.
+When: Available in 2020 during April and September.
 Enquire via email for suitable slots.

 Duration: 6 days

 Group numbers: max.
 2

-These documentary photography workshops will be available as bespoke tours for one or two people during the spring and early summer.
+These documentary photography workshops will be available as bespoke tours for one or two people during the spring and late summer.
 Located in the High Atlas at 2000m plus, it will be a 4×4 daily excursions exploring the nomad camps scattered throughout the region.
 The opportunity will be to record nomad families going about their daily lives via reportage and/or portrait shooting, the choice is yours.

 I’ve planned for 4 days photography excluding travels days from Marrakesh, your entry and exit point.
 Although we drive close to each camp, there is sometimes short distances to walk over rocky ground although we can tailor this to suit guests.
 Drive times each day will vary from 2/3 hours across short distances but off road.
 The connection from Marrakesh is around 6 hours so I’ve allowed two days travel for this, giving you 5 days of photography in the mountains.
 For more information about the kinds of access you can get you can read my published article below.
 To express an interest please email me at: firstname.lastname@example.org or visit the booking page.